Parasect

 The Bug/Grass type Pokemon.
 Discover comprehensive stats, moves, and evolutions across all games.

-Parasect - Bug/Grass type Pokemon from with stats, moves, and evolution data
+Parasect - Bug/Grass type Pokemon from all Pokémon games with stats, moves, and evolution data

 Pokemon Details